Making A Request

-This page will help you through U.S. Fleet Forces Command (USFF) Freedom of Information Act (FOIA) request process.
-This page is ONLY for those requesting documents originated or created by USFF.
-For information created by other commands, please go to the following link: https://www.foia.navy.mil/foia or www.foiaonline.regulations.gov
+This page will help you through U.S. Fleet Forces Command (USFFC) Freedom of Information Act (FOIA) request process.
+This page is only for those requesting documents originated or created by USFFC.
+For information created by other commands, please go to the following link: https://www.secnav.navy.mil/foia/Pages/default.aspx or https://www.foia.gov

 Step 1: Submitting Your FOIA Request

 No matter what form your request takes, you should follow the procedures below to submit a request.
-Requests may be submitted via e-mail, in letter format, by fax, or electronically at www.foiaonline.regulations.gov.
+Requests may be submitted via email, in letter format, by fax, or electronically at https://www.foia.gov.
 A verbal request for a record will not be accepted, nor will questions in a FOIA request be answered.
-The FOIA is a record/document disclosure statute.
+The FOIA is a record/document disclosure statut

-1. To begin, start by stating "This is a Freedom of Information Act request."
+- To begin, start by stating "this is a Freedom of Information Act request."

-3. A requester must state a willingness to pay all fees or fees up to a specified amount, or provide justification to support a fee waiver or reduction of fees.
+- A requester must state a willingness to pay all fees or fees up to a specified amount, or provide justification to support a fee waiver or reduction of fees.
 Agreement to pay a fee is considered to include amounts up to $250, unless another greater or lesser amount is specified.
 Normally we charge search, review (for commercial requesters only), and duplication costs.
 Total costs will depend on the fee category your request falls under.
-(Requester fee categories and the fee schedule is provided at enclosure (3) of Secretary of the Navy Instruction 5720.42F).
-This document is in Adobe Portable Document Format (.pdf) located in our Links page.
-In order to view, navigate, download, enter form data, and print this document, you MUST have the Adobe Acrobat Reader Internet plug-in installed in your browser.
-If the Reader plug-in is not already installed, you can download it from the Adobe site HERE.
+(Requester fee categories and the fee schedule is provided at enclosure (3) of Secretary of the Navy Instruction 5720.42F.
+This document is in a Portable Document Format (.pdf) located in our links page.

-7. Submitting Your Request to a Navy Activity
+Step 1a: Submitting Your Request o a Navy Activity

-If you believe the records you seek are held at the Headquarters of the Commander, U.S. Fleet Forces Command (USFF), you may use any of the following methods to submit a Freedom of Information Act request:
+If you believe the records you seek are held at the headquarters of the Commander, U.S. Fleet Forces Command (USFFC), you may use any of the following methods to submit a Freedom of Information Act request:

 Public Affairs Office